William Kissam Vanderbilt II: Early life

 He was born on October 26, 1878, in New York City, the second child and first son of William Kissam Vanderbilt and Alva Erskine Smith.
 His maternal grandfather was Murray Forbes Smith.
 Known as Willie K., he was a brother to Harold Stirling Vanderbilt and Consuelo Vanderbilt.
 Born to a life of luxury, he was raised in Vanderbilt mansions, traveled to Europe frequently, and sailed the globe on yachts owned by his father.

 Willie was educated by tutors and at St. Mark's School.
 He attended Harvard University but dropped out after two years.

 Career

 While a great part of his life was filled with travel and leisure activities, Willie's father put him to work at the family's New York Central Railroad offices at Grand Central Terminal in Manhattan.
-As such, in 1905 he joined other Vanderbilts on Fifth Avenue, building a townhouse at number 666.
+As such, in 1905 he joined other Vanderbilts on Fifth Avenue, hiring the architectural firm McKim, Mead & White to design a mansion at 666 Fifth Avenue.

 Already extremely wealthy from a trust fund and from his income as president of the New York Central Railroad Company, on his father's death in 1920 Willie inherited a multimillion-dollar fortune.